 Joey leaned over to look.

 Yugi finally burst out laughing.
-Once he started, he couldn't seem to stop, and Joey caught the laughter and joined in.
-Tristan said "is this funny" while also laughing.
+Once he started he couldn't seem to stop, and Joey caught it from him and started laughing too.
+Tristan laughed while saying, "Is this funny?"

 Atem looked at the menu and waited for the three of them to settle down.